SparseLinearAlgebra/spbla/docs/joss/paper.md

 First direction of the future research is library extension to multi-GPU environment support.
 This step introduces a number of issues, such as memory management among computational units as well as proper workload dispatch and granularity of parallel tasks.
-Potential solution is to use a hybrid sparse matrix format, such as quadtree or blocked storage, and utilize virtual memory.
+A potential solution is to use a hybrid sparse matrix format, such as quadtree or blocked storage, and utilize virtual memory.
 It is necessary to expose more control over expressions evaluations to the user in order to support matrix and expression level granularity among computational units.